clueboard/IoT-FS/docs/overview/mqtt.md

 * `rtl_433/7b85b6eafe6d/devices/Acurite-Tower/A/9181/temperature_C`
 * `zwave/Kitchen/FrontdoorDetector/113/0/Access_Control/Door_state`

-As you can see there is a structure to MQTT topics, but that structure is not always well defined.
+As you can see there is a structure to MQTT topics, but that structure is not always well defined or consistent between services.

 ## Wildcards